 Welcome to Fight to FIRE: My Personal Journey Towards Financial Independence and Early Retirement

-Hi, I’m the voice behind Fight to FIRE, a 30-year-old Belgian IT professional with a passion for personal finance and a dream: achieving Financial Independence and Retiring Early (FIRE).
-Living in a house under renovation in Belgium with my wife and daughter, I balance my life between the comforts of home and the adventures of travel.
+Hi, I’m the voice behind Fight to FIRE, a 35-year-old married Belgian freelance IT professional with a passion for personal finance and a dream: to achieve Financial Independence and Retire Early (FIRE).
+Together with my lovely wife and two beautiful children, I live in a self-renovated house in an urbanized town in East-Flanders, Belgium.
+I balance my (work) life between the comforts of home and the adventures of travel.

 My Journey: From Forex Failure to Financial Foresight

-My professional career, beginning in 2012, was not just about IT projects at a major European bank; it was a journey filled with financial experiments and learnings.
-The most significant was my foray into Forex trading – a six-year venture that, while ending in financial setbacks, taught me invaluable lessons about risk and resilience.
+My professional career, starting in 2012, wasn’t just about IT at a major European bank; it was a journey filled with financial experiments and learnings.
+The most significant was my foray into Forex trading.
+This ended up being a six-year venture that, while ending in financial setbacks, taught me invaluable lessons about risk and resilience.

 Why FIRE?
 For me, it’s not just about retiring early; it’s about the freedom to choose how I live my life, free from financial constraints.
-By 45, I aim to have the liberty to pursue my passions without financial worry.
-This blog tracks that journey – the strategies, the setbacks, and the successes.
+By 45 50, I aim to have the liberty to pursue my passions without financial worry.
+This blog tracks that journey: my strategies, setbacks, and successes as I navigate (married) life with kids.

 Learning Together: Insights and Interactions